annabarclay02/MCA-2023/week2.md

 I had a few issues with hidden rests and correcting crochets to quavers but on the whole MuseScore was pretty accurate.
 For these corrections I just moved the incorrect rests to the far right of each bar and unticked the visible box to grey them out.

-MuseScore also fails to convert lyrics and I may have to add them manually.
+MuseScore also failed to convert the lyrics of my piece.
+They do have the option to add them manually but this may be quite time consuming and complicated.